jle122/DGI-WarehouseTools/upgraded-SN-counter/README.md

-# Company B Serial Number Counter Template Upgraded
+# Company B Serial Number Counter 2.0
 An upgraded version of our Serial Number Counter that allows for smart recognition of model numbers without manual input into the columns.
 Created for Company B.
 ## Stack